ahmedhussien91/Linux-yocto-Excersises/yocto/3.Adding_Features_to_images/readme.md

-To configure this we need to set the bootloader to pass the kernel parameters to set RFS on network as follows, in our case we will change "**cmdline.txt**" on the sdcard to this value
+To configure this we need to set the bootloader to pass the kernel parameters to set RFS on network as follows, in our case of raspberrypi we will change "**cmdline.txt**" on the sdcard to this value

 ```sh
 root=/dev/nfs rw console=tty1,115200 nfsroot=192.168.0.6:/nfs ip=192.168.0.100:::::eth0